-Anyway, investing in a multilingual site is a smart choice with the Localization Industry Standards Association (LISA) showing that on average every €1 spent on localizing your website yields €25 in return.
-A language button is a key component of any multilingual site, enhancing not only your ability to attract and retain new customers, but also playing a key role when it comes to user experience.
+Investing in a multilingual site is a smart choice with the Localization Industry Standards Association (LISA) showing that on average every €1 spent on localizing your website yields €25 in return.
+A language button is a key component of any multilingual site, enhancing not only your ability to attract and retain new customers but also playing a key role when it comes to user experience.

-Designing the right language button for your site is therefore a key consideration to make, so in this article we’re going to take a closer look at designing and customising the perfect language button to implement on your site.
+Designing the right language button for your site is therefore a key consideration to make, so in this article, we’re going to take a closer look at designing and customizing the perfect language button to implement on your site.

 Flags or no flags?

-First and foremost, one of the biggest considerations you’re going to have to make when it comes to customising your language button is whether or not you use country flags.
-While a flag represents a country, and not a language, it is still quite a common practice on multilingual sites.
+First and foremost, one of the biggest considerations you’re going to have to make when it comes to customizing your language button is whether or not you use country flags.
+While a flag represents a country and not a language, it is still quite a common practice on multilingual sites.
 So what should you do?

 However, the use of flags on your language button can equally be beneficial.
-Firstly, from a design perspective they can be colorful and space efficient, which can be a great option if you’ve little room to work with.
-Furthermore, flags on your language switcher add a splash of colour which makes it easier to see your language button and allows website users to find it quicker.
+Firstly, from a design perspective they can be colorful and space-efficient, which can be a great option if you’ve little room to work with.
+Furthermore, flags on your language switcher add a splash of color which makes it easier to see your language button and allows website users to find it quicker.

 Following on from things that make your language button more apparent, the location of your language switcher on your webpage must also be considered.
 Of course, this may be already decided upon based on other features you already have on your site.

-As we saw above, Jimmy Fairly has opted to place their language button on the top right hand corner of the screen.
-However, if we look at another Weglot client such as Youth With A Mission, we’ll notice that they’ve opted to place their language button in the bottom right hand corner of their webpages.
+As we saw above, Jimmy Fairly has opted to place their language button on the top right-hand corner of the screen.
+However, if we look at another example such as Youth With A Mission, you’ll notice that they’ve opted to place their language button in the bottom right-hand corner of their webpages.
 So, which is more effective?

 Placing your language button in the bottom right of your webpage means it falls into the terminal area of an individual’s vision which is essentially where they’re most likely to rest their eyes and engage with the language button.